Department: Pathobiology and Population Sciences

 - Recognised as a European Specialist in Animal Welfare Science, Ethics and Law by the European College of Animal Welfare and Behavioural Medicine (2016)

-Current research focuses on the ethics of assisted reproductive techniques in non-human mammals, the ethics of animal use for competitive sport, and the ethics of evidence based veterinary medicine.
+Current research focuses on the ethics of genetic technologies and assisted reproductive techniques in non-human mammals, the ethics of animal use for competitive sport, and the ethics of evidence based veterinary medicine.
 With Dr Mandi de Mestre, Madeleine also researches endometrial health in mares.

 - Campbell, M.L.H; Hampshire, D; Hamstead, L; Rose, B.; Smith, K.C and de Mestre, M (2017) The effects of intrauterine infusion of peanut oil on endometrial health, salivary cortisol and interovulatory period in mares.
 Theriogenology Vol. 102, pp. 116-125 Published online ahead of print: http://dx.doi.org/10.1016/j.theriogenology.2017.07.009.